robmsylvester/sheepy/README.md

 whose results are written to disk, or a live evaluation whose results are sent back to the console in a REPL shell.

 ### Tuning
 This mode is used for hyperparameter tuning.
-It makes use of weights and biases and the config sweep JSON to run a specific optimization technique and report back the best results
+It makes use of weights and biases and the config sweep JSON to run a specific optimization technique and report back the best results.
+Currently the bugs are still being worked out here, but this should be available soon.

 ## Using The Framework For New Experiments/Datasets
 To use the framework yourself on your own dataset, you'll need to.